 This first type of artificial lighting can be used to convert a surface or face into a light source.
 Simply create a new texture and apply a luminescent value in the "Light Power" section, found in the SU Podium Material dialog.

 Tip: To avoid potential problems, you should paint the material to the normal or front side of the SketchUp face.
-The default color of a SketchUp face is white on the normal or front side and blue on the reverse or back side.
+The default color of a blue on the reverse or back side.